Benawi/Ruby-Enumerable/README.md

 - [📝 License](#license)

-# 📖 Create a database based on a diagram  <a name="about-project"></a>
+# 📖 Create your own Enumerable  <a name="about-project"></a>
-This repository includes files with plain SQL that can be used to recreate a database:
+This repository includes files with Ruby that can be used to recreate a Enumerable:

 ## 🛠 Built With <a name="built-with"></a>